roman-milk/roman-milk.github.io/foxy-gramma.md

+===

- ****** Foxy Grandma Ch.
-01 ****** byTheTalkMan© Danny's immediate reaction was to shield his eyes.
+Danny's immediate reaction was to shield his eyes.
 He never looked at porn, and was quite repressed in many areas.
 He was a good boy, still a virgin.
 So this image was foreign territory to him.

  He was freaked out that he had accidently looked up porn.
 He shut down the computer, hoping that Janice would not know somehow what he had done.